themohitnair/rise/README.md

 # rISE
-A notes/resources portal for students of Information Science Engineering in Ramaiah Institute of Technology, Bangalore.
+A notes/resources portal for students of the Information Science Engineering branch of Ramaiah Institute of Technology, Bangalore.